Firepal/tempograph/HOW.md

 # The idea
-Let's represent song tempo as a list of integrals.
+Let's represent tempo as a list of functions.
+These functions return tempo as BPM.
-This should be nice and fast to analytically evaluate.

-With this representation,
-you'd be able to get "real" time at any beat in the song.
+With this representation, you can get tempo at any time in a song.<br>
-The reverse should be true too, get the time in beats at any real time in the song.
+You can also get the passed beats at any real time in the song, or real time at any beat in the song, via analytical integration of each function in sequence.

-You should also be able to make a transformation between two tempo representations.
+- This representation makes it possible to transform between two tempo representations.

-This allows one to, for example, take a song with variable tempo and transform it to constant tempo.
+  This allows one to, for example, take a song with variable tempo and transform it to constant tempo (and vice-versa).
-(The reverse should also be possible.)

-Could be extremely useful for rhythm game chart makers to map songs with variable tempo easily.
+- Another application allows rhythm game chart makers to map songs with variable tempo easily.<br>
-Should be easy enough to just transform discrete note values using tempo representations.
+  Should be easy enough to just transform discrete note values of their map format between tempo representations.

-A graphical editor for "tempo graphs" is a good idea.
-Could make it very accessible.
+- A graphical editor for "tempo graphs" is considered.
+Could make this very accessible.

-It's important for the `POLYNOMIAL` tempo change defined below.
+- A long-term goal would be to have a database of "tempo graphs" to allow anyone to contribute or download them, like MusicBrainz for music information.

 # Types used for simplicity